Anglo-Saxon Kingdoms: Art, Word, War

 Friday 23 February, 7:00pm, National Trust Sutton Hoo

-Following the general meeting, Dr Duncan Sayer MCIfA FSA will give a lecture on ‘Aventus Saxonum: Material Culture, DNA and Identity in the Migration Period’.
+Following the general meeting, Dr Duncan Sayer MCIfA FSA gave a fascinating lecture on ‘Aventus Saxonum: Material Culture, DNA and Identity in the Migration Period’.
 Dr Sayer is Reader in Archaeology in the School of Forensic and Applied Science at the University of Central Lancashire.
 He has published widely on ethics and burial archaeology, kinship systems, generational time, and mortuary practice and recently directed a major excavation of an early Anglo-Saxon cemetery at Oakington, Cambridgeshire, which yielded, among others, a number of child burials, the grave of a warrior, and a unique and richly furnished burial of a woman with a cow.

 Reports on our trips are to be found in our magazine, Saxon, which can be viewed on this website.

-Recent visits have included Battle Abbey,
+Recent visits have included

 Ashmolean Museum, Oxford,